 print(X_reduced[:5]) # Display the reduced dataset

 A correlation matrix helps identify relationships between features in a dataset.
-It is often used for identifying multicollinearity or redundant features.
+Specifically, it is often used for identifying multicollinearity or redundant features.
+Therefore, analyzing this matrix can guide better feature selection decisions.

 Natural Language Processing focuses on the interaction between computers and humans using natural language.
-In the realm of machine learning, it involves converting text into numerical data that machines can interpret.
+In the context of machine learning, it involves converting text into numerical data that machines can interpret.

-Tokenization is the process of breaking down text into individual words or sentences.
+Additionally, Tokenization is the process of breaking down text into individual words or sentences.
+As a result, it simplifies the structure of the data, making it easier for algorithms to process and learn patterns.

 from nltk.tokenize import word_tokenize